Apurv-Salunke/india-stocks-api/README.md

 **Q: Is the instruments database huge?**
 A: ~56MB for 200K+ instruments.
 Downloads once, updates daily.

+**Q: Do I need different code for Angel One vs Zerodha?**
+A: No!
+Use the same methods - just initialize the broker you want and use the same API calls.

 ## License

 MIT License - See [LICENSE](LICENSE) for details.